Best Time to Visit Cornwall Coast Path and Ocean

 Many sites close during the winter or are open only on weekends.
 Check ahead before you head out to visit.

-I visited Tintagel Castle in May and found it surprisingly empty.
+I visited Tintagel Castle in early May and found it surprisingly empty.
 On the same trip, we had the Hurlers Stones nearly to ourselves.

-Best Time to Go Hiking in Cornwall
+The Best Time to Go Hiking in Cornwall

 Hurlers Stones

-Hiking in Cornwall is enjoyable any time of year, but pack the right attitude for your visit.
-If you head out in Summer, expect to share the trails with many other walkers.
-If you head out in Winter, expect mud and rain along the way and use extra caution along coastal cliff paths.
-Spring and Fall are a good compromise on conditions with less mud and fewer crowds.
+In the summer months you should expect to share the trails with many other walkers.
+If you head out in winter, expect mud and rain along the way and use extra caution along coastal cliff paths.
+Spring and fall are a good compromise on conditions with less mud and fewer crowds.

 How To Get to Cornwall